 Later this evening I will be joining more than 60 fellow WordPress fans and enthusiasts to celebrate the 10th anniversary of WordPress’ first release.
-The event is taking place at Odder Bar in Manchester UK (you can find the details and RSVP on Meetup.com ).
+The event is taking place at Odder Bar in Manchester UK (you can find the details and RSVP on Meetup.com [edit: the page is now removed] ).

 It has been an astonishing 10 years.
 From the very humble beginning to the current world domination (over 18% of all websites — approaching 70 million sites).